sunydeprito/dicoding-football-club-application-ver1/README.md

 1. [Glide](https://bumptech.github.io/glide/) - Fast and efficient image loading for Android

 # Please be Noted
 For those who still do the project in KADE course please use this as reference only.
-Do not exactly copy this project without understand the concepts and flows of the codes.
 Hope this will help you to develop more project.